bhujel12/bhujel12/README.md

 - 👋 Hi, I’m @bhujel12

-- 👀 I’m interested in development mobile apps and someday working on web applications too.
+- 👀 I’m interested in developing mobile apps and someday working on web applications too.
 I have an interest in finance and business so I want to incorporate those things into my journey and make it all the more interesting